AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-dbt-fusion-analytics-engineering.md

 With Fusion, the development experience more closely resembles software engineering.
 Real-time error feedback in the IDE, fast local compilation, and state-aware CI runs change the feedback loop.
 The time between "I made a change" and "I know whether the change is correct" shrinks from minutes to seconds for most common changes.

-This shift frees analytics engineering time for higher-value work: designing better data models, defining metrics with precision in MetricFlow, improving test coverage, and documenting datasets so that downstream consumers—including AI assistants querying the semantic layer—can use them correctly.
+This shift frees analytics engineering time for higher-value work: designing better data models, defining metrics with precision in MetricFlow, improving test coverage, and documenting datasets so that downstream consumers, including AI assistants querying the semantic layer, can use them correctly.

 The semantic layer's role in this shift is particularly significant for AI use cases.
-A well-designed MetricFlow metric definition is not just useful for Tableau dashboards—it's the definition that an AI agent queries when it answers "what was total revenue this quarter?"
+A well-designed MetricFlow metric definition is not just useful for Tableau dashboards, it's the definition that an AI agent queries when it answers "what was total revenue this quarter?"
 If the metric is defined correctly in MetricFlow, the AI answer is grounded in the same calculation logic that powers every other downstream tool.
 If revenue logic is scattered across BI tool calculations and SQL transforms, AI answers will be inconsistent with the numbers analysts see in dashboards.

-Analytics engineering discipline—defining metrics in one place, testing every model, documenting every column—has always been valuable.
+Analytics engineering discipline, defining metrics in one place, testing every model, documenting every column, has always been valuable.
 In the AI-assisted analytics environment of 2026, it's load-bearing infrastructure.

 ---